leebaird/discover/README.md

 * Matching Metasploit auxiliary modules are also leveraged.

 ## WEB
-### Open multiple tabs in Iceweasel
+### Open multiple tabs in Firefox
 ```
-Open multiple tabs in Iceweasel with:
+Open multiple tabs in Firefox with:

 1. List
 2. Directories from a domain's robot.txt.